 - Great Stories Club series on Truth, Racial Healing & Transformation: Library workers are invited to apply for ALA's Great Stories Club series on Truth, Racial Healing & Transformation, a thematic reading and discussion program that engages underserved teens through literature-based library outreach programs and racial healing work.
 Grantee benefits include 11 paperback copies of up to four books on the reading list; a programming grant of up to $1,200; travel and accommodation expenses paid for attendance at a two-day orientation workshop in Chicago; and additional resources, training and support from ALA’s Public Programs Office.
 Visit the project guidelines and apply online by July 15.
 Up to 35 libraries will be selected.

-To stay informed about future offerings, sign up for the Programming Librarian e-newsletter.
+To be alerted about upcoming offerings, sign up to receive the Programming Librarian e-newsletter.